SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling: Synthetic Data Generation System

 \section{Synthetic Data Generation System}

-As introduced in Figure~\ref{fig:toolchain}, our infrastructure consists of 4 components: (1) a layered parametric human model creation service, a scalable process to generate layered human models, (2) a motion retargeting module to apply motions from various sources to layered human models, (3) a scene composition module to place 3D actors and objects into a 3D scene, setting up cameras, (4) a 3D rendering engine and a multi-modal data annotation generator.
-By using our infrastructure, we can generate high-quality synthetic data for various computer vision tasks.
+Similar to movie production~\cite{anyi2023dynamic}, our system comprises 4 components (depicted in Figure~\ref{fig:toolchain}): (1) a layered parametric human model creation service, a scalable process to generate layered human models, (2) a motion retargeting module to apply motions from various sources to layered human models, (3) a scene composition module to place 3D actors and objects into a 3D scene, setting up cameras, (4) a 3D rendering engine and a multi-modal data annotation generator.
+Our infrastructure enables the generation of high-quality synthetic data for various computer vision tasks.